Optimal Transmission Switching: Improving Solver Performance Using Heuristics: Introduction

-\IEEEPARstart{T}{ransmission} switching was identified an effective control mechanism for electricity grids, with regards to reducing losses, enhancing security, and controlling short-circuit currents \cite{Glavitsch1985}.
-It also poses an effective measure to relieve system overloads \cite{Mazi1986}.
-Used for decades in the industry to prevent voltage violations and improve voltage profiles \cite{Shao2005}, beneficial technical aspects of switching operations were focused on especially.
-Employing a system's switching capabilities to improve the optimal power flow (\opf) was introduced by Fisher et al. \cite{Fisher2008}.
+Employing a system's switching capabilities to improve the economic dispatch was introduced by Fisher et al. \cite{Fisher2008}.
 However, switching lines raises concerns about reliability of the system \cite{Hedman2009}.
+Hence, the addition of security constraints is identified to be of high importance \cite{Hedman2009}, \cite{Liu2012}.
 Other extensions were developed as well, taking into account multiple periods \cite{Liu2012}, expansion planning \cite{Khodaei2010-1}, investments \cite{Villumsen2012}, and security-constrained unit commitment \cite{Khodaei2010-1}.
-Recent work considers contingencies, unit commitment, generation scheduling and uncertainty simultaneously \cite{Saavedra2020}.
-One of the main issues, however, is the computational expense of the problem as it is stated in \cite{Fisher2008,Saavedra2020}.
+Recent work considers contingencies, unit commitment, generation scheduling, and uncertainty simultaneously \cite{Saavedra2020}.
+However, one of the main issues is the computational expense of the problem, as stated in \cite{Fisher2008,Saavedra2020}.
 This especially applies for systems with hundreds or thousands of lines.
 The optimal transmission switching problem (\otsp) was introduced in \cite{Fisher2008} as a \textit{mixed-integer linear formulation} (MILP).
 Such problems can, in theory, be solved with methods that guarantee to find an optimal solution, if it exists.
 Obtaining a solution to the \otsp can easily become intractable because the problem was proven NP-hard \cite{Lehmann2014} and real-world grids can be of significant size.
-Related versions of the \otsp problem and methods proposed in literature are usually tested on one or two test cases \cite{Hedman2009}, \cite{Fuller2012}, \cite{Fattahi2019}, \cite{Barrows2012}, which rarely exceed the IEEE 118-bus case's size regarding the amount of binary variables. \textit{Fattahi et al} \cite{Fattahi2019} solved several problem instances from the \verb+pglib-opf+ library with up to 400 binary variables per model, i.e. 400 switchable lines.
+Related versions of the \otsp and methods proposed in literature are usually tested on one or two test cases \cite{Hedman2009}, \cite{Fuller2012}, \cite{Fattahi2019}, \cite{Barrows2012}, which rarely exceed the IEEE 118-bus case's size regarding the amount of binary variables. \textit{Fattahi et al} \cite{Fattahi2019} solved several problem instances from the \verb+pglib-opf+ library with up to 400 binary variables per model, i.e. 400 switchable lines.
+The computational burden becomes much more significant when additional extensions such as contingencies, unit commitment and multiple periods are considered in addition to switching.
+The work in \cite{Hedman2010} and \cite{Ayala2014} are two of the few contributions we found that consider all possible switching actions.
+This results in high computation times, high optimality gaps, and only small test cases being tractable.
+Most other contributions apply heuristic methods, limiting the number of simultaneously deactivated lines using a cut or a reduced set of switchable lines from the start, to yield tractable problems \cite{Fisher2008}, \cite{Hedman2008}, \cite{Hedman2009}, \cite{Saavedra2020}.
+Switching problems as stated in \cite{Fisher2008} are integral part in many modern approaches.
+Being able to obtain better solutions quicker could be a valuable contribution in several fields: \paragraph{Robust optimization and scenarios} When operating a power system maintaining its stability is crucial.
+Let a set of contingencies be denoted by $\C$.
+Many security-constrained problems decompose into a structure similar to \eqref{eq:rob}.
+Here, $\boldsymbol{y}$ represent the decision variables in the first stage, $\C$ a set of scenarios or contingencies, and $\boldsymbol{x}$ the recourse variables.
+Recourse variables can be understood as corrective measures, after a contingency occurred, i.e. uncertainty is revealed.